git-for-windows/git-for-windows.github.io/Sourcetrail-code-viewer-and-linkage-to-Visual-Studio,-for-Git.md

 3. Switch back to Sourcetrail "New Source Group" window.

 Headers & directories to index: click 'select from Compilation database', then tick './' only (leave all the 'Windows Kits' unchecked). scroll down, "exluded's" left blank;
-"additional compile flags" selecting the scribble pen icon, paste in the "Preprocessor Definitions" (one per line) prepared above.
+"Additional Compile Flags" selecting the scribble pen icon, paste in the "Preprocessor Definitions" (one per line) prepared above.
 Next

-(flicks back to the New Project dialog, but as it is still selecting the source groups (C/C++ from Comp Db) its looks unchanged), select "General" in top left side, and update the project name to (e.g.) "Git_sourcetrail". location is "ok C:/git-sdk-64/usr/src/git".
+(flicks back to the New Project dialog, but as it is still selecting the source groups (C/C++ from Compilation Database) its looks unchanged), select "General" in top left side, and update the project name to (e.g.) "Git_sourcetrail".
+Location is usually ok e.g."C:/git-sdk-64/usr/src/git".
 "Create" !
 switch back to the other Sourcetrail window (now active, with a fresh blue 'start Indexing' dialog).
 "All files" (dot in circle) should already be selected.
 Click 'Start', wait ~one minute (00:01:38).

 Should work.